Blog

 By Avalith Editorial Team

-Cloud-native architecture has revolutionized the way applications are designed, developed, and deployed in the cloud environment.
-By leveraging the power of cloud services and modern software practices, companies can build highly scalable, resilient, and efficient applications.
-The result?
-A huge competitive advantage.
+Cloud-native architecture has revolutionized the way applications are designed, developed, and deployed.
+By leveraging the power of cloud services and modern software practices, companies can build highly scalable, resilient, and efficient applications — and gain a significant competitive advantage in the process.

-Nowadays, any business, regardless of its size, requires fast and adaptive digitalization processes that allow it to launch its applications and reap the benefits that the cloud offers.
-To achieve this goal, implementing these applications is essential.
+Any business today — regardless of size — needs fast and adaptive digitalization processes that allow it to launch applications quickly and reap the benefits the cloud offers.
+For teams looking to outsource cloud application development, understanding these foundational concepts is essential before choosing a development partner.

 What is Cloud Native?

-"Cloud Native" is a term that refers to the creation and operation of software applications and services in a way that takes full advantage of the cloud's benefits and characteristics.
+"Cloud-Native" refers to the creation and operation of software applications in a way that takes full advantage of the cloud's characteristics.
 Rather than simply moving traditional applications to the cloud, cloud-native applications are specifically designed to function efficiently and scale within cloud environments.

-According to the Cloud Native Computing Foundation, cloud-native technologies empower organizations to build and run scalable applications in dynamic modern environments, such as today’s public, private, or hybrid clouds.
+According to the Cloud Native Computing Foundation (CNCF), cloud-native technologies empower organizations to build and run scalable applications in dynamic modern environments — including public, private, and hybrid clouds.

 Cloud Native Characteristics

-Cloud-native has several characteristics that make it especially suitable for cloud environments:
+Cloud-native applications share several characteristics that make them especially well-suited for modern cloud environments:

-Scalability: Cloud-native services and applications must be able to scale horizontally and vertically to meet increasing demand, quickly and dynamically.
-This means they should be capable of increasing or decreasing an application’s size to adapt to changes in traffic.
+Scalability — Cloud-native services must be able to scale horizontally and vertically to meet changing demand quickly and dynamically.
+This means increasing or decreasing capacity in response to real-time traffic changes — without manual intervention.

 Components of Cloud-Native Applications

-Containers: Bundle an application’s dependencies, including source code, the operating system, and libraries, allowing the code to run in any environment.
-They also allow multiple cloud-native applications to run simultaneously on the same server, even when they rely on different operating systems.
-Microservices are deployed within containers.
+Containers bundle an application's dependencies — source code, operating system libraries, configuration — allowing the code to run consistently in any environment.
+Containers also allow multiple cloud-native services to run simultaneously on the same server, even when they rely on different runtimes.
+Docker is the most widely used container runtime today.

-Automation: Enables cloud environments to be quickly provisioned with features and updates, accelerating releases and improvements without disrupting the user experience.
+Automation enables cloud environments to be provisioned, updated, and scaled programmatically — accelerating releases without disrupting user experience.

 The 4 Pillars of Cloud Native

-Since services are independent, they can use different languages or platforms, be led by different teams, and be more aggressive in launching new features without affecting others.
+Microservices — as covered above — enable applications to be decomposed into small, independent services.
+Since services are independent, they can use different languages or frameworks, be led by different teams, and be updated aggressively without affecting other parts of the system.

 Challenges of Cloud-Native Applications